 - Short course intervention therapy (8-16 sessions) specifically for treatment of somatising patients has been shown to be remarkably effective in improving function and reducing distress.

 - The sessions combine general advice such as stress management, problem solving and training in social skills, with specific interventions targeted at the amplification and need-to-be-sick features of somatisation.

 Mindfulness therapy is a feasible and acceptable treatment and can be used in conjunction with SSRIs.

 There is only low-quality evidence for the use of selective serotonin reuptake inhibitors (SSRIs) vs placebo or other treatment for treating SSD.
 There are psychiatric disorders associated with somatisation, specifically anxiety and depression.
-These respond well to treatment but, especially with antidepressants, it is important to start with low doses and to increase them progressively to avoid side-effects that may be present at the beginning of treatment and which might discourage the patient from continuing.
+These respond well to treatment with antidepressants, but it is important to start with low doses and to increase them progressively to avoid side-effects that may be present at the beginning of treatment and which might discourage the patient from continuing.
 One study reported the successful use of duloxetine.

 - Complications may result from invasive testing and from multiple evaluations that are performed while looking for the cause of the symptoms.

-- A dependency on pain relievers or sedatives may develop.
+- A dependency on alcohol, pain relievers or sedatives may develop.